Fast Concurrent Data Sketches: Background: sequential sketches

 \paragraph{Accuracy}

 Today, sketches are used sequentially, so that the entire stream is processed and then $S$.query(arg) returns an estimate of the desired function on the entire stream.
 Accuracy is defined in one of two ways.
-One approach analyses the \emph{Relative Standard Error (RSE)} of the estimate, which is the standard error normalized by the quantity being estimated.
-For example, a KMV $\Theta$ sketch consisting of $k$ samples approximates the number of unique elements in the stream with an RSE of less than $1/\sqrt{k-2}$~\cite{sketch-equations}.
+One approach analyses the \emph{Relative Standard Error (RSE)} of the estimate, formally defined in the full paper~\cite{rinberg2019fast}, which is the standard error normalized by the quantity being estimated.
+For example, a KMV $\Theta$ sketch with $k$ samples has an RSE of less than $1/\sqrt{k-2}$~\cite{KMV}.

 A \emph{probably approximately correct (PAC)} sketch provides a result that estimates the correct result within some error bound $\epsilon$ with a failure probability bounded by some parameter $\delta$.
-For example, a Quantiles sketch approximates the $\phi$th quantile of a stream with $n$ elements by returning an element whose rank is in $\left[(\phi-\epsilon)n , (\phi+\epsilon)n \right]$ with probability at least $1-\delta$~\cite{agarwal2013mergeable}.
+For example, a Quantiles sketch approximates the $\phi$th quantile of a stream with $n$ elements by returning an element whose rank is in $\left[(\phi-\epsilon)n , (\phi+\epsilon)n \right]$ with probability at least $1-\delta$~\cite{Agarwal:2012}.